Welcome to The Greats, a series on the restaurants around the country that define their cities. Here now, a guide to the New York City Greats.

-But while there are restaurants on every city block, there are some that make such an impact on the city’s culture that it’s hard to imagine New York without them.
+While there are restaurants on every city block, there are some that make such an impact on the city’s culture that it’s hard to imagine New York without them.
 Some have been around so long that they’ve become synonymous with a cuisine or neighborhood, such as Grand Central Oyster Bar and its 100-plus years inside its namesake train station.
 Some are newcomers that immediately expand the restaurant landscape, like Rangoon’s singular approach to Burmese food in Brooklyn.
 And some, like Harlem’s Red Rooster, support their community as much as their community supports them.

 Chef’s Table at Brooklyn Fare (Hell’s Kitchen)

-Dining at the restaurant: Cote is open for indoor dining, as well as outdoor dining in private cabanas that are decked out with the same table top grills used in the dining room.
+Dining at the restaurant: Cote is open for indoor dining, as well as outdoor dining in private cabanas that are decked out with the same tabletop grills used in the dining room.

-Takeout: Much of the restaurant’s menu along with a few comfort food specials are available for takeout and delivery via Cote’s website.
+Takeout: Much of the restaurant’s menu, along with a few comfort food specials, are available for takeout and delivery via Cote’s website.
 The restaurant also ships meal kits nationwide.

 Grand Central Oyster Bar (Midtown East)